Merge (software): History

 Merge was originally developed to run DOS under UNIX System V Release 2 on an AT&T 6300 Plus personal computer.
 Development of the virtual machine began in late 1984, and AT&T announced the availability of the machine on 9 October 1985, referring to the bundled Merge software as Simultask.
 (The PC 6300 Plus shipped with MS-DOS in 1985 though, because its Unix System V distribution was not ready until the end of March 1986.)
-Merge was developed by engineers at Locus Computing Corporation, with collaboration from AT&T hardware and software engineers, particularly on aspects of the system that were specific to the 6300 Plus (in contrast to a standard IBM PC/AT).
+Merge was developed by engineers at Locus Computing Corporation in collaboration with AT%26T_Corporation engineers, especially on aspects of the system that were specific to the 6300 Plus (in contrast to a standard IBM PC/AT).

 The AT&T 6300 Plus contained an Intel 80286 processor, which did not include the support for 8086 virtual machines (virtual 8086 mode) found in the 80386 and later processors in the x86 family.
 On the 80286, the DOS program had to run in real mode.
 The 6300 Plus was designed with special hardware on the bus that would suppress and capture bus cycles from the DOS program if they were directed toward addresses not assigned for direct access by the DOS virtual machine.
 Various system registers, such as the programmable interrupt controller (PIC), and the video controller, had to be emulated in software for the DOS process, and a watchdog timer was implemented to recover from DOS programs that would clear the interrupt flag and then hang for too long.
 The hardware used the non-maskable interrupt (NMI) to take control back to the emulation code.